sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/temporary_settings.md

 * Basic theme settings like "light" or "dark"
 * "Most recently used" lists
-* Data needed for keeping track of a user's interactions as part of an A/B test or flight, or similar settings that are not meant to be user-editable
+* Data needed for keeping track of a user's interactions as part of an A/B test or flight, or similar settings that should not be user-editable

 Examples of data that should not be stored as temporary settings include:

 * Any data that should not be retained between sessions, such as search results
 * Any data that may need to be shared between users, such as a code insights chart or a search context configuration
-* Data that may be not be easily recoverable in a few clicks, such as a search notebook
+* Data that may not be easily recoverable in a few clicks, such as a search notebook
-* Settings that need to be cascaded from global site settings or org to users (temporary settings don't support cascading)
+* Settings that need to cascade from global site settings or org settings to users (temporary settings don't support cascading)
 * Any settings the user would like to edit manually (temporary settings are not user-editable)

 ## Using temporary settings